vikasrajput6035/progresssoft-datwarehouse-app/README.md

 # Tab 1 (Import Forex Deals) :-

-In this screen file browse option is given through one can upload .csv file.
+In this screen file browse option is given through which one can upload .csv file.
 Following validations are given:

 1. File format other than csv (Comma seperated values) is not allowed.
 It contains the following fields (Deal Unique Id, From Currency ISO Code "Ordering Currency", To Currency ISO Code, Deal timestamp, Deal Amount in ordering currency).
 2. Validations are given on all the fields of .CSV files.